 Fall Festival: parent volunteers to help run the games or donate prizes, set-up and take down

-Chinese New Year/Celebration of Cultures: We will need families of all cultures to volunteer to set up a table in the hallway of the school and showcase something special about their culture (dress, food, craft, dance, music, architecture).
-We align this event with Chinese New Year and will highlight this celebration during the event.
+Diversity Night: We will need families of all cultures to volunteer to set up a table in the hallway of the school and showcase something special about their culture (dress, food, craft, dance, music, architecture).

 Spring Festival: parent volunteers to help run the games or donate prizes, set-up and take down